 - Prepare and give a talk to the membership of MHBA at the November meeting

 - Thank the MHBA and others that have donated to the Youth Beekeeper Scholarship program.

 - Fill out the application form completely.

-- Send completed application, letter and signed terms and conditions of agreement to [email protected]
+- Submit completed application, reference letter and signed Terms and Conditions of Agreement by application deadline.

 Or mail completed application to: